UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

     > The illustration is specific for the very revision of the *Adex Electronics PEX16IX* we used.
 Consult the manual of your hardware to identify the correct fuses to remove!

     > **Warning**
-    > The fuses are most likely not identical.
+    > The fuses are most likely not identical (on the *Adex Electronics PEX16IX*, they definitely are not).
 Remember which one you removed from which location in case you ever want to restore the original configuration of the riser.

     <picture>
         <img alt="Removed fuses on an Adex Electronics PEX16IX." src="fuses.jpg">